CodeAlamin2024/DataScience-Project/README.md

 ## Data Source
 **Primary Dataset:**
-Backtesting results from my personal trading strategies tested on historical Forex/crypto market data.
+Backtesting results from my personal trading strategies tested on historical Forex market data.

 Each record in the dataset includes:
 - Date and time of trade